drzwave/GeographicLocationCC/README.md

 This section is temporary and will be deleted once its working.
 Just a place for me to keep some notes.

+<b>2024-04-15</b> - I2C debug
+The challenge is how and when to compute the Lon/Lat from the I2C bus data.
+The XA1110 code has completed a sentence.
+It could generate an event with a pointer to the data and then use a 2nd buffer to start filling that one in.
+The event is then handled later by app.c and converted into Lon/Lat/Alt values when requested or do it all the time?
+Another option is to just wait until a GET comes in and then fetch it?
+That would probably take too long.
+Plus might have to wait for the GPS to send the next frame which might be 1-2 seconds later.
+That's definitely too long.
+So have to keep at least getting the sentence every second.
+Might as well also compute the Lon/Lat values.
+That should take very little time compared to the I2C bus.
+I can add a Mutex so who owns the buffer is kept to one or the other.

 <b>2024-03-29</b> - Computing the GeoLoc values from the GPS data